Posts

 Image

 Attention from the Inside and from the Outside I notice that there are at least two distinct ways of directing attention to the body: One seems to “ come from inside ,” and the other, “ from outside .”
-As if attention moved along different axes — one as if it traveled through the body from within, and the other as if it moved around the body from without, yet both reaching the same point.
+As if attention moved along different axes — one as if it traveled through the body from within, and the other as if it traveled through the body from without, yet both reaching the same point.
 "From inside" : attention is oriented through an activity in the throat region, moving from its interior and proceeding inward toward the part of the body on which it focuses.
 This subtle inner posture seems to be more closely related to emotions (see emotion and attention ).
 "From outside": the movement in the throat seems first to ascend toward the eyes — which tense slightly — and, in this way, attention projects outward, then turning back toward the part of the body to which it is directed.
-In this configuration, perception tends to concentrate more on t...
+In this configuration, perception tends to concentrate more on the surface o...

 Intuition